openapi-env-test/azure-rest-api-specs/documentation/samplefiles/readme.az.md

 ## AZ

-These settings apply only when `--az` is specified on the command line.
+These settings apply only when `--az` is specified on the command line. test

 For new Resource Provider.
 It is highly recommended to onboard Azure CLI extensions.
 There's no differences in terms of customer usage.